lukifer23/GemmaFischer/docs/diagrams/parallel_execution_flow.md

 ---

-**This architecture enables efficient parallel multi-expert execution while maintaining thread safety, proper resource management, and excellent performance on Apple Silicon hardware.** The design scales from single expert queries to full parallel analysis with minimal overhead. 🎯🏗️
+This architecture enables efficient parallel multi-expert execution while maintaining thread safety, proper resource management, and excellent performance on Apple Silicon hardware.
+The design scales from single expert queries to full parallel analysis with minimal overhead.